bjs007/SocialEngagementApp/README.md

 This application is a SpringMvc based web-application.
 The project integrates Maven for dependency management and Apache Tiles for keeping the UI consistent accross all the pages.
-We use MySql as a backend database and use Jdbc to connect to database.
+We use MySQL as a backend database and use Jdbc to connect to database.
-The database configuration documement has been checked in Git.
+The database configuration documement *Team2-DB_Configuration* has been checked in Git along with a sample DB schema.
-Steps to deploy the application has also been checked in.
+Steps to deploy the application has also been checked in. *Team2-DeploymentDocument*

 **To import this project**